 The goal of restorative dentistry is to improve the aesthetics of a smile and restore the function of teeth.
-The most common treatment available for broken and fractured teeth is a dental crown.
+The most common treatment available for broken, fractured, and chipped teeth is a dental crown.

 Fillings can also be useful for treating tooth fractures or cracks.
 Dental veneers are also an option that can be used to cover a cracked natural tooth, but veneers come under cosmetic treatment.